Nagendra1997/mesibo-documentation/MesiboJsonView.md

 **6. textStyle**

-This style is given specially to TextView and EditText. `bold`, `italic` and `normal` are three values you can pass to cahnge the text style accordingly.
+This style is given especially to TextView and EditText. `bold`, `italic` and `normal` are three values you can pass to change the text style accordingly.

 **7. width**

-Width of the view , you can pass `m` for full lenth as of the screen , `w` for wrapping around the view, as the size of the view, You can even pass width value in dp as "width": "5".
+Width of the view, you can pass `m` for full length as of the screen, `w` for wrapping around the view, as the size of the view, you can even pass width value in dp as "width": "5".

 **8. height**
 Height of the view to be displayed.